 The proposed bill, known as the Mosquito Fleet Act, aims to enhance the availability of passenger-only ferry services in Washington State.
 It emphasizes the importance of these services in providing reliable access to essential resources such as healthcare, education, and employment, particularly in light of service disruptions from Washington State Ferries.
 The bill also highlights the need for increased ferry capacity ahead of the FIFA World Cup, which is expected to benefit tourism and local businesses.
 Additionally, it underscores the importance of environmental protection, particularly for southern resident orcas, by mandating that new ferry services adhere to existing laws and adopt best practices to minimize environmental impacts.

-To implement these changes, the bill amends RCW 36.57A.222, allowing various public entities, including counties, port districts, and transportation authorities, to establish passenger-only ferry service districts.
-The amendments remove specific population and geographic restrictions previously in place, broadening the scope for establishing these districts.
-The bill outlines the powers and responsibilities of these districts, including the development of a passenger-only ferry investment plan and the ability to enter into contracts and partnerships for service provision.
+To implement these goals, the bill amends RCW 36.57A.222, allowing various public entities, including counties, port districts, and transportation authorities, to establish passenger-only ferry service districts.
+These districts will have the authority to develop investment plans, finance operations, and enter into contracts to provide ferry services.
+The bill also outlines the powers and responsibilities of these districts, including the ability to hire staff, acquire property, and dissolve the district once all obligations are met.
 The act is set to take effect on July 1, 2025, and is deemed necessary for the immediate preservation of public peace, health, or safety.

 Statutes affected: